 In the first film, Peter's motto in life might well have been 'don't worry be hoppy'.

-He's got a few more worries in Peter Rabbit 2: The Runaway but you can still expect to leave ODEON grinning from ear to ear.
+He's got a few more worries in Peter Rabbit 2 but you can still expect to leave ODEON grinning from ear to ear.

 The perfect family film, it's got action, adventure and a wholesome, heartwarming message to boot.